 Next in the presence of 1.3 equiv.
-NaOH (0.1 N) aqueous solution, we screened a few arylboronic acids commercially available in order to investigate effect of functional groups on aromatic moiety (Table 2).
-In the absence of any boronic acid, the reaction gave no desired product deoxyfructosazine and only small amount of fructosazine was observed (Entry 1, Table 2), which proved the catalysis role of arylboronic acid.
+NaOH (0.1 M) aqueous solution, we screened a few arylboronic acids commercially available in order to investigate effect of functional groups on aromatic moiety (Table 2).
+In the absence of any boronic acid, the reaction gave no deoxyfructosazine and only a small amount of fructosazine was observed (Entry 1, Table 2), which proved the catalysis role of arylboronic acid.
 Electron-donating groups of OMe and OiPr on arylboronic acids led to an obvious drop on reaction yield (Entries 2 - 4, Table 2).
-Electron-deficient groups of CF3 on 2-position and penta-fluoridation also had negative effect on catalytic efficiency (Entries 5 and 7, Table 2).
+Electrondeficient groups of CF3 on 2-position and penta-fluoridation also had negative effect on catalytic efficiency (Entries 5 and 7, Table 2) as well.
 Meanwhile comparable yield was observed surprisingly when 3,5-di(trifluoromethyl)arylboronic acid or 2-fluoroarylboronic acid was employed as a catalyst (Entries 6 and 8, Table 2).
-It was concluded that inductive electronic effect had influence on reaction yield, but definitely was not the only dominated factor.
-A favoured fluoride bonding (H-F bonding, F-B bonding) also likely played an important role.
-Subsequently some arylboronic acids with interactive groups on aromatic moiety were also evaluated (Entries 9 - 12, Table 2) in order to investigate potential hydrogen bonding assistant effect.
-The existence of carboxylic acid group on 3-position or hydroxyl group on 4-position both slowed down the self-condensation reaction rate and lower yields of deoxyfructosazine were observed (Entries 9 and 10, Table 2).
-To our delight, amino group on 3-position did benefit the conversion and 76% yield of deoxyfructosazine was obtained with which as a catalyst under the same conditions (Entry 11, Table 2); pyridyl boronic acid delivered a similar good catalytic efficiency (Y: 78%) (Entry 12, Table 2) although the mechanism in detail on how pyridyl group and amino group assist the self-condensation is still unknown.
+It was found that some electrondeficient groups had positive effect on reaction yield, but definitely electronic effect was not the only dominated factor.
+Subsequently some arylboronic acids with interactive groups on aromatic moiety were also evaluated (Entries 9 - 12, Table 2) in order to investigate the potential hydrogen bonding assistant effect.
+The existence of carboxylic acid group on 3position or hydroxyl group on 4-position both led to lower yields of deoxyfructosazine (Entries 9 and 10, Table 2).
+To our delight, amino group on 3-position did benefit the conversion and 76% yield of deoxyfructosazine was obtained under the same conditions (Entry 11, Table 2); pyridyl boronic acid delivered a similar good catalytic efficiency (Y: 78%) (Entry 12, Table 2) although the mechanism in detail on how pyridyl group and amino group assist the selfcondensation is still unknown.